geosolutions-it/MapStore2/docs/user-guide/resources-properties.md

 ## Permission rules

-From the **Permissions** tab the Admin or a Normal user with the necessary permissions can set one or more permission rules in order to allow a group to access the resource.
+From the **Permissions** tab, the users with the necessary permissions can set one or more permission rules in order to allow a group to access the resource.
 In particular it is possible to choose between a particular group of authenticated users or the *everyone* group that includes all authenticated users but also anonymous users (more information about different user types can be found in [Homepage](home-page.md#home-page) section). <br>
 Moreover it is possible to choose between two different ways with which the selected group can approach the resource:

 * *View* the resource and save a copy